-The purpose of the 2006 Equity Incentive Plan is to provide stock-based compensation to employees and nonemployee directors to promote close alignment among the interests of employees, directors and shareholders.
+The purpose of the 2006 Equity Incentive Plan is to provide stock-based compensation to employees and non-employee directors to promote close alignment among the interests of employees, directors and shareholders.
 The 2006 Equity Incentive Plan is the Company's only plan for providing future stock-based incentive compensation to employees and non-employee directors of the Company and its affiliates, and all future grants will be subject to its terms and conditions.
 The 2006 Equity Incentive Plan is an "omnibus" plan that provides for a variety of equity and equity-based award vehicles.
 The 2006 Equity Incentive Plan allows for the grant of stock options, stock appreciation rights, restricted stock, RSU awards, performance shares and other share-based awards.
-Certain of the awards previously granted under the 2006 Equity Incentive Plan are intended to qualify as "performance-based" compensation under Section 162(m) of the Internal Revenue Code.
-The 2006 Equity Incentive Plan provides that, subject to capitalization adjustments, the following maximum limits shall apply to the amount awarded to any participant during any calendar year: (1) stock options and stock appreciation rights cannot relate to more than 1,000,000 shares, (2) performance shares, restricted stock, RSUs and other share-based awards cannot relate to more than 1,000,000 shares and (3) no non-employee director shall be granted awards during any one calendar year for services as a non-employee director in excess of 100,000 shares.
+Certain of the awards previously granted under the 2006 Equity Incentive Plan are intended to qualify as "performance-shased" compensation under Section 162(m) of the Internal Revenue Code.
+The 2006 Equity Incentive Plan provides that, subject to capitalization adjustments, the following maximum limits shall apply to the amount awarded to any participant during any calendar year: (1) stock options and stock appreciation rights cannot relate to more than 1,000,000 shares, (2) performance shares, restricted stock, RSUs and other share-based awards cannot relate to more than 1,000,000 shares.